 The quality and taste of the honey will have an effect on the final product.
-Try this recipe with an organic honey of your preference (thyme, wildflower, fir, pine, chestnut, etc.).
+Try this recipe with the organic honey of your preference (thyme, wildflower, fir, pine, chestnut, etc.).
 You also may want to look for sesame seeds in bulk, as they can be quite expensive, especially when purchased in small quantities.
 This recipe calls for an optional lemon peel to give the pasteli a light hint of citrus.
 You can omit, but the lemon flavor adds a bit of zing to this treasured Greek treat.

-Pasteli can be eaten as a candy at any time, or as an energy booster, and it is a wonderful accompaniment to tea.
+Pasteli can be eaten as candy at any time, or as an energy booster, and it is a wonderful accompaniment to tea.
 Because it is very sweet, cut it into small pieces.
 Those with a sweet tooth can always eat more!

 - 1 1/3 cups honey

 - 3 cups hulled white sesame seeds

 - Optional: 1 strip lemon peel (about 1/4 x 1 inch)

 In a saucepan, bring honey and lemon peel (if using) to a boil.
 Add sesame seeds, stirring continuously.
 Continue to cook while stirring to mix completely and thoroughly.
 When the seeds are fully mixed in and the mixture has boiled again, remove from heat.
 Remove lemon peel and discard.